 As part of the Northumberland Show, the alpaca section prides itself in always attracting a lot of interest from the public and as always, they have controlled access to the animals in the marquee as well as a ring side seat to all the classes and judging throughout the day.
 The layout of the tent is always considered carefully, for the welfare of the animals first and foremost but also for the public to meet the animals a little more close up.

-Building on last year’s success, we also have a bigger “show and tell” area in the marquee allowing the general public to widen their knowledge on camelids and a perfect chance to learn more about these wonderful animals.
+We also include a “show and tell” area in the marquee allowing the general public to widen their knowledge on camelids and a perfect chance to learn more about these wonderful animals.
 We are also very pleased to welcome back to the tent the Tyneside Spinners to demonstrate their skills and products and illustrate the full cycle of animal fleece to finished article!

 So do drop in and say hello!

-If you would like to enter, entries are now open and accessed through the Grassroots system, via the British Alpaca Society website (www.bas-uk.com).
-Entries close on April 30th, (or when the entry limit has been reached).
+Entries open early March and accessed through the Grassroots system, via the British Alpaca Society website (www.bas-uk.com).

 Come along and join the fun – we look forward to seeing you there!